Multimodal Continual Learning with MLLMs from Multi-scenario Perspectives: Overview

 \section{Overview}

 In this supplementary material, we provide more details about \textsc{Unifier}.
 We first introduce details of the multimodal visual understanding dataset MSVQA~(in Sec.~\ref{sup_sec:dataset}) and provide the corresponding evaluation metrics~(in Sec.~\ref{sup_sec:metric}).
 Then, we provide descriptions of all comparison methods~(in Sec.~\ref{sup_sec:cmp}).
-Moreover, we provide the hardware information for all experiments and summarize the computational resource requirements with complexity analysis~(in Sec.~\ref{sup_sec:hardware}).
+Moreover, we provide the hardware information for all experiments~(in Sec.~\ref{sup_sec:hardware}) and summarize the computational resource requirements with complexity analysis~(in Sec.~\ref{sup_sec:complexity}).
 Furthermore, we compare the upper bounds of Qwen2.5VL-3B, Qwen2.5VL-7B and Qwen3VL-4B to investigate the influence of different model sizes and foundation models in Sec.~\ref{sup_sec:upper}, which detailed experiments on setting of 10 steps using Qwen3VL-4B are performed in Sec.~\ref{sup_sec:qwen3vl}.
 Finally, we provide complete comparison experiments~(in Sec.~\ref{sup_sec:complete_cmp}) and complete scenario alteration experiments~(in Sec.~\ref{sup_sec:scenario_alteration}).
+In addition, explained in Sec.~\ref{sup_sec:order} that the effect of learning order is eliminated.